 Why It Matters

-A written plan helps you or your roofer document what’s been checked, what needs repair, and when future maintenance is due.
+A documented routine tells you and your roofer what’s been checked, what needs repair, and when the next visit is due.
+It also builds a paper trail that’s useful for warranties and insurance claims.

 Sample Items to Include: